GSA/open-gsa-redesign/_apidocs/searchgov-results.md

 ## Expected Results

   Each item returns a unique set of fields.
 Each array will only have contents if there are results in that search feature matching the query.

+  Before you begin: If you set up the Routed Query feature in the Search.gov Admin Center, you will need to set up some additional logic.
+If there's a match between the query and the Routed Query, we'll return only the `route_to` URL.
+Otherwise we'll return the full results set.
+See <a href="#rq">Routed Queries</a>.

   * ### query